Chart Color Schemes

 Chambers Flat has seen below average employment performance when compared to national benchmarks

-Chambers Flat has a balanced workforce with both white and blue collar jobs.
-The construction sector is prominent, with an unemployment rate of 4.2% as of September 2025.
+Chambers Flat has a diverse workforce with both white and blue collar jobs.
+The construction sector is prominent, with an unemployment rate of 4.1% as of September 2025.
+Employment growth in the past year was estimated at 5.2%.

 Frequently Asked Questions - Employment